 Training is available to a limited number of dogs here at our facility.
 John’s positive training philosophy is designed to teach the dogs how to use their natural ability in cooperation with the handler.
 “It is very important to understand what the dog is thinking to know what is motivating it!”
 Dogs can be trained for farm and ranch work or for trial work in USBCHA, ASCA, AHBA, or AKC.
 We even offer handling services if that is your desire.

 “The most important thing when starting a young dog is to develop the right attitude,” John says.
 “Even before you take your dog to stock, you should be developing a good working relationship with your pup by earning its respect and having it respond willingly to you.
 When I train a dog I always try to get into the dogs mind and understand what is motivating it.
 I adjust my approach to the feedback the dog is giving me.”
 “I want my lessons to be quite, calm, and slow paced.”

-John gives lessons evenings and weekends by appointment.
+John offers lessons year round by appointment.
 Many of our customers have taken advantage of this inexpensive way to teach their dog and learn how to use it better.
 Dogs start in a small round pen and can be worked up to open field work in our 5 acre pasture if you desire.
 “We teach you how to teach the dog!”
 Please contact us to schedule a lesson and for current lesson pricing.